Skip to main content

 Frequently Asked Questions About HIV and AIDS

-What are HIV & AIDS
+What are HIV and AIDS

 • Human Immunodeficiency Virus attacks a person’s immune system.
 It destroys cells that fight infection and disease, meaning the body is less able to defend itself.People who acquire HIV will live with it for the rest of their life, but with treatment it can be controlled.
 As long as someone with HIV gets the right care, they can have a healthy immune system.